yuwenmichael/quickstart/content/page/about/index.md

 ---
 title: About
-description: Hugo, the world's fastest framework for building websites
+description: Try to be a photographer!
-date: '2019-02-28'
+date: '2022-07-25'
 aliases:
   - about-us
   - about-hugo